-Executive Director of Research Operations (Michael Collins) and Director, Grants and Contracts (Todd Erceg) can sign all documents.
+Senior Director of Research Operations (Grace Cashman) and Director, Grants and Contracts (Todd Erceg) can sign all documents.

 Budget revision procedures are dependent on funder regulations.
 Most funders require revision requests in writing that often need the current budget, proposed changes, and revised budget as well as a written justification to support necessity.
 Programs can work with their Research Finance Analyst to outline funder requirements and develop the budget revision.
 If the funder does not require formal documentation in order to revise budgets, a copy of the revised budget can be forwarded to Research Finance to input changes.

 The Principal Investigator writes a letter requesting a no-cost extension to Alexandria Hui, Associate Director of Research Finance.
 The letter should contain the Federal Grant Number, time of requested no-cost extension (usually is one year), and explanation as to why the extension is needed.
 Reference to dollars should not be listed.
 The no-cost extension is approved here at the institutional level and faxed to NIH, where approval is automatic and a revised NOGA is generated.

 Employee reimbursements should contain all receipts that total the amount being requested for reimbursement.
 Receipts should be itemized and not contain any unallowable expenses such as alcohol and entertainment costs.

 Employee Service Form (ESF)